Stakeholders and Collaborators

 FrontierSI is a core partner of the SmartSat CRC where we apply our expertise to strengthen the connection between space and spatial and establish a demand-driven, thriving space industry.
 Space and spatial are intrinsically linked, with spatial often creating the demand for new space infrastructure.
 We use our strong pedigree of developing industry growth, partnerships, and expertise in analytics to ensure the downstream applications of space are optimised and can be accessed by all sectors.
 The SmartSat CRC is a vital component of the fledging Australian space industry, bringing together government, industry, and academia to work on the big R&D challenges.

-FrontierSI’s role will be to look at the research through a broader lens and help create further demand for Earth observation data and analytics across agriculture, mining, logistics and environmental management of natural disasters, such as fire and floods.
+FrontierSI’s role is to look at the research through a broader lens and help create further demand for Earth observation data and analytics across agriculture, mining, logistics and environmental management of natural disasters, such as fire and floods.
+We have a focus on the earth observation research program and connecting research with industry application development.
 SmartSat CRC comprises some of our industry partners and involves some of our key university partners RMIT, Curtin University, QUT and UNSW.

 The SmartSat CRC is a consortium of universities and other research organisations, partnered with industry that has been funded by the Australian Government to develop know-how and technologies in advanced telecommunications and IoT connectivity, intelligent satellite systems and Earth observation next generation data services.
 It will catapult Australia as a leader in niche areas of intelligent satellite systems, advanced communications and earth observation driven data analytics.